Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 The utilization of AI multi-agent systems to address general problems has emerged as a popular topic in the industrial sector.
 Our exploration in this realm is driven by the desire to validate the practical feasibility of such technologies.
 This has been the primary impetus behind the implementation of our project.

-Our project mainly revolves around simulating a supply chain, where the entire supply chain system is roughly composed of a central warehouse and various offline outlets (mainly supermarkets).
-In reality, there may be multiple central warehouses, but in this program, for the sake of simplifying the simulation, we have implemented a singleton pattern for the central warehouse.
-All other outlets communicate daily with the central warehouse to receive restocks.
+The project mainly revolves around simulating a supply chain, where the entire supply chain system is roughly composed of a central warehouse and various offline outlets (mainly supermarkets).
+In reality, there may be multiple central warehouses, but in the project, for the sake of simplifying the simulation, we have implemented for the central warehouse and each outlet as a singleton agent (5 agents in total).
+In the project, all other outlets communicate daily with the central warehouse to receive restocks.
 Goods are a separate class containing information such as name and quantity.
 To simplify the simulation program, we have only instantiated four types of products: `olive oil`, `baguette`, `manchego cheese`, `black tea`.

-In our program, we instantiated four outlets and one central warehouse.
+In the program, we instantiated four outlets and one central warehouse.
 The central warehouse is an independent AI Agent, whose inventory changes autonomously based on certain conditions (for example, when stock levels are low, the AI might increase the inventory of certain products through other events).
-Each outlet has its own independent event chain, which is stored in the event.go file.
+Each outlet has its own independent event table, which is stored in the event.go file.
 When the date of an event (such as an unexpected incident, holiday, celebration, etc.) matches the current clock date, the event's description will be sent to the AI side.
-Since each outlet has a unique ID, the AI side identifies which outlet sent the message through the ID and allocates it to the corresponding AI agent.
+Since each outlet has a unique ID, the warehouse identifies which outlet sent the message through the ID, and then start the AI role-playing (warehouse to outlet).

 ![Agents](image/agents.png)